jjeevithas/E-Commerce-Product-Recommendation-System/README.md

 ### Collaborative Filtering

-First, the system creates a user-product interaction matrix using the user's activities.
+The system creates a user-product interaction matrix based on user activities.

 Different actions are given different weights: